ceramicstudio/js-glaze/packages/cli/README.md

 ### `glaze tile:deterministic METADATA`

-load a deterministic Tile stream
+load a deterministic Tile stream, or create it if it doesn't already exist

 ```
 USAGE